grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [ ] add something about Cassandra listening to music?
 * [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
 * [ ] Hemi has stacks of books crammed into his rack (which is larger than most both because he's deck boss, and he's huge. (maybe he became deck boss _primarily_ for the larger rack.
 He's not one who _wants_ leadership).
-* [ ] A scene where Hemi is reading The Recognitions (describe cover, not name title.)
-	* maybe while on sonar, like:
-		* "Hemi sat on sonar watch reading a novel the size of a small tombstone with an illustration on the cover of some tortured pious soul."
 * [ ] Maybe have Bastian decorating his quarters with plants?
 	* Maybe plants should be Gregory, to round outhis character more, and have something to reference him by later in the book
 	* Maybe not?
 Maybe the idea is that nature is out there in the water, not in the sub? since it is a human machine